apizz/macOSImageRestore/README.md

 ## Requirements & Assumptions:

+1. The machine running this script is running High Sierra or later.

-1. The external machine to be restored already has the same version of High Sierra installed as the OS restore image.
+2. The external machine to be restored already has the same version of High Sierra installed as the OS restore image.
 	- Apple's firmware updates come solely via the macOS installer app & macOS updates

-2. You are using [AutoDMG](https://github.com/MagerValp/AutoDMG) to build never-boot OS images.
+3. You are using [AutoDMG](https://github.com/MagerValp/AutoDMG) to build never-boot OS images.

-3. You intend to either restore an OS image of the same filesystem (HFS > HFS; APFS > APFS) or move from HFS to APFS (SSDs only) based on the drive storage media.
+4. You intend to either restore an OS image of the same filesystem (HFS > HFS; APFS > APFS) or move from HFS to APFS (SSDs only) based on the drive storage media.
 	- In my limited testing trying to go APFS > HFS via ASR (10.13.4), repartitioning the APFS-formatted drive fails.
 	- An interesting read about APFS on HDDs https://blog.macsales.com/43043-using-apfs-on-hdds-and-why-you-might-not-want-to

-4. An APFS and/or HFS image lives on the local machine
+5. An APFS and/or HFS image lives on the local machine
 	- Image restoring over the network has not been tested, nor is it intended.
 There are other tools better suited for that ([Restor](https://github.com/google/restor) & [Imagr](https://github.com/grahamgilbert/imagr))

-5. There is only 1 external computer connected via Target Disk Mode to the machine running this script.
+6. There is only 1 external computer connected via Target Disk Mode to the machine running this script.

 ## Additional (Optional) Capabilities